abhisheks-gh/Java-SE-8/README.md

 Java platforms includes an interpreter & so it's going to interpret the bytecode that we write.

-**Byte Code:**: The code that is going to run through the Java compiler.
+**Byte Code:** The code that is going to run through the Java compiler.

 So, that byte code is going to be interpreted.

-It's threaded that helps it to achieve high performance & it's dynamic meaning that it can resolve at the runtime how things should be linked together.
+It's threaded that helps it to achieve high performance & it's dynamic means that it can resolve at the runtime how things should be linked together.

 *In other words, lets say we are writing some code that's going